Construction Projects

 Project description:

 The City of Spruce Grove receives its potable (drinkable) water from the Capital Region Parkland Water Services Commission through a watermain that comes from Edmonton and extends to Stony Plain.
-In 2024 the Commission is upgrading the watermain to ensure the ability to provide adequate water supply to the growing population in the Parkland area.
+In 2024 the Commission started upgrades to the watermain to ensure the ability to provide adequate water supply to the growing population in the Parkland area.

 In tandem with the Commission project, the City will be undertaking work to construct a new water fill building with connections to two existing reservoirs and connecting to the newly upgraded Commission watermain.